 Peels are classified based on the achievable depth of penetration, which determines the clinical effect of the agent.
 Superficial peels (0.06 mm depth) lead to exfoliation and regeneration of the entire epidermis while very superficial peels only affect the stratum corneum.
 Medium-depth peels (0.45 mm depth) will destroy the epidermis and induce inflammation within the papillary dermis.
 Deep peels (0.6 mm depth) will induce inflammation into the reticular dermis and induce new collagen production.7

-As with any procedure, patient selection is key to optimizing outcomes and special attention should be paid to features of the patient’s history and physical examination in attempt to identify factors that may contribute to intraoperative ...
+As with any procedure, patient selection is key to optimizing outcomes and special attention should be paid to features of the patient’s history and physical examination in attempt to identify factors ...